 Our UA Tech weighed 5.2 ounces, which means it was the second heaviest shirt.
 This translates directly into having a lot more woven fibers for liquid to become suspended between, thereby increasing the amount of time it takes to fully dry.
 Only the Nike Dri-FIT Knit, a shirt made of water-absorbing nylon, took slower to dry out in our test.
 The heavier and thicker feeling Russell Athletic Dri-Power Core Performance still managed to dry out a bit quicker in the end.
 5 out of 10.

 We thought that the UA Tech was the most "normal" looking t-shirt of the entire bunch, making it a great candidate for use almost anywhere.
 This is one of the few shirts that we felt comfortable walking around town in without feeling like we were simply on our way to or from the gym.

 This shirt is designed for and works great in the gym.
 Its durably woven fabric also means that it is a good choice for almost any outdoor activity, such as climbing, biking, hiking, or backpacking.
 Since it has no reflector tags, it is mildly limited for nighttime running, and its looser fit means that it doesn't serve as well as a base layer as the slimmer Arc'teryx Motus Crew, although it does work pretty well.
-We gave it 8 points for versatility, just below the merino wool blended Smartwool PhD Ultra Light.
+We gave it 8 points for versatility.

 The UA Tech has very few value-adding features, especially compared to the competition.
 In fact, it tied with the Brooks Distance for the lowest features score.